 Regulation B13 (‘bedroom tax’ or ’spare room subsidy’) - claimant and disabled wife unable to share same bedroom owing to wife’s disability needs; FTT should have directed local authority to calculate the claimant’s housing benefit entitlement without making a deduction of 14% for under occupancy (to avoid an unlawful breach of Mr & Mrs Carmichael’s ECHR art 14 rights (following R (Carmichael and Rourke) (formerly MA and others) v SSWP UKSC 58.

 Courts and tribunals have power to determine and so direct that, to the extent that subordinate legislation is incompatible with a person’s Convention rights, it should not be given effect to in determining the person’s lawful entitlement (or should be otherwise applied or disapplied in a way that does not breach the person’s Convention rights): Mathieson v Secretary of State for Work and Pensions UKSC 47 applied.

 An application by the Secretary of State for Work and Pensions for permission to appeal against this decision was refused by the Upper Tribunal.
-The Secretary of State has the right to renew that application for permission to appeal before the Court of Appeal.
-Subject to further order by the Upper Tribunal or the Court of Appeal the effect of the Upper Tribunal’s Decision is suspended for 28 days from 27 April 2017.
+The Secretary of State has since made an application for permission to appeal and expedition direct to the Court of Appeal.
+On 23.06.17 the Court of Appeal granted permission.
+Court of Appeal judgment EWCA Civ 548 20.03.18 appeal upheld